 This is the first, but probably not the last change on the layout.
 In order that the main line does not go directly through a coaling tower, I moved it to track 2 of the turntable feeder tracks.
 THis is not without precedent in the real world.
 I have seen photos of the prototype where the industrial spur for a coal dealer was off the turntable and there is room on the turntable for a loco and one car.
 The loss of a turntable feeder track will be resolved by building a 12" x 24" extension onto the South end of the layout beyond the turntable in the photo and adding several more feeder tracks over there.
 This will also provide for an eventual connection of the main line to the staging tracks on the South wall of the room via a fold up (or down) bridge.
 Thus it will create a complete loop of track for running longer trains around the room.
 The current shelf along the South wall will be extended about 34" past the Recliner and the tea cart to leava a 36" wide entry point which will be spanned by a bridge track.
 I already have most if not all of the materials in hand to make the extension for the East side (or Phase 1.
-I also have in hand most of the materials for extending the shelf along the South wall (Phase 4) There will be one more turnout installed on the extension to join both tracks of Phase 4 into one main line which will connect to Phase 1.
+I also have in hand most of the materials for extending the shelf along the South wall (Phase 4) There was one more turnout installed on the Phase 4 shelf to join both tracks of Phase 4 into one main line which will connect to Phase 1.
 Only Time will tell how quickly this proposed addition will get done.

 This is what the scene looked like before the changes.
 In effect the coaling tower was moved to cover track 2 of the turntable and the diesel fueling point with the tank was moved to the other side of the turntable approach track.
 THe ground cover and ballast were repaired where necessary, leaving the main line free of any encumbrances.